Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 Zero Trust is a security model: never trust, always verify.
 Every access attempt is checked.
 Every identity is validated.

 It sounds strict, and it is.
 But it works.
 Attacks are made more difficult.
 Lateral movement is prevented.
-The BSI-compliant cloud security concept recommends this approach.
+A BSI-compliant cloud security concept recommends this approach.

 The Pillars of Zero Trust